Something’s Fishy in Essex

 Essex (Google Maps Location)

-It sure didn’t take long for me to rope Hoang into joining me on Museum Quest!
-We hadn’t really planned on going to the River Museum, but after leaving for Hoang’s appointment at the Norwich Inn and Spa a little late in a classic Nor’Easter, and then taking a minute or two too long to eat our crab salad lunches there, and then having to get gas on the way to Essex – we missed the 2 PM Essex Steam Train trip by (literally) 1 minute.
+It sure didn’t take long for me to rope my wife Hoang into joining me to visit a museum!
+We hadn’t really planned on going to the River Museum, but after leaving for Hoang’s appointment at the Norwich Inn and Spa a little late during a classic Nor’Easter, and then taking a minute or two too long to eat our crab salad lunches there, and then having to get gas on the way to Essex – we missed the 2 PM Essex Steam Train trip by (literally) one minute.
 My tickets to that attraction would have to wait for another day.
 No matter, it was a terrible day weather-wise anyway and hey!
 I just happened to know of a nearby museum!
 Awesome.

-After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of bucolic Essex down to the Connecticut River.
+After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of beautiful Essex down to the Connecticut River.
 I had never been to Essex before – or even much heard of it, but I assure you that on an autumn day here, it is stunning.
 It looks like a puzzle picture scene at every turn.
 In fact, it was named America’s Best Small Town 5 years ago.
 Even in the rain with most of my attention on the roads covered with wet leaves, I was impressed.

 We arrived at the attractive looking museum in short order and hustled inside; out of the windy rain.
 We were greeted by a woman who immediately apologized that a third of the museum being closed.
 Unfortunately for us, the top floor was being renovated for the annual Christmas model train display.
 Before I could complain, she whipped out two complimentary passes for a return visit good anytime during the next year.